08.04.17 Panel: Visualising a Nation - the politics of an imageAustralian Centre for Photography

 Graham Howe, inaugural Director of the Australian Centre for Photography, Australian Financial Review, 2008

-A diverse panel of leading thinkers will discuss the role of Max Dupain’s Sunbaker as representative of Australian identity and whether it still reflects contemporary Australian society.
+A diverse panel of leading thinkers and practioners will discuss the role of Max Dupain’s Sunbaker as representative of Australian identity and whether it still reflects contemporary Australian society.

 Under the sun: Reimagining Max Dupain’s Sunbaker is a free exhibition presented by the Australian Centre for Photography in partnership with the State Library of NSW in the Mitchell Galleries from February 18 to April 17, 2017.